Clare Barron: Dance Nation

 Barron's play Dance Nation received its world premiere Off-Broadway at Playwrights Horizons in April 2018.
 The play was the winner of the 2017 Susan Smith Blackburn Prize, which included a $25,000 award.
 The play involves pre-teen competitive dancers and their competition at the Boogie Down Grand Prix.

 It was a finalist for the 2019 Pulitzer Prize for Drama.
 The committee wrote: "A refreshingly unorthodox play that conveys the joy and abandon of dancing, while addressing the changes to body and mind of its preteen characters as they peer over the precipice toward adulthood."

-The reviewer for The New York Times Ben Brantley noted the "insanely talented playwright" and named the play a Critics Pick: "... conjures the passionate ambivalence of early adolesence..."
+The reviewer for The New York Times Ben Brantley noted the "insanely talented playwright" and named the play a Critics Pick: "... conjures the passionate ambivalence of early adolescence..."

 The play received the 2019 Drama Desk Award, Ensemble Award.
 The play received a 2019 Obie Award special citation for Clare Barron (playwright) and Lee Sunday Evans (director).